ssl105/cse-168-final-project-proposal/index.md

 Image from [SIGGRAPH 04: Graphics gems revisited](https://dl.acm.org/doi/10.1145/1015706.1015708).

 My hope is to at least implement photon mapping and absorption mentioned above.
 Trying to implement extraordinarys may be challenging since the number of rays will increase exponentially.
-Futhermore I expect to incorporate more models to test different intereactions with refractions.
+Furthermore I expect to incorporate more models in the scenes to test different intereactions with refractions.

 # Resources
  - [SIGGRAPH 04: Graphics gems revisited](https://dl.acm.org/doi/10.1145/1015706.1015708)